Keeping your money in a savings account ensures easy and free access to your cash.

 A high-yield savings account lets you earn one of the best interest rates without charging fees or penalties.

-You can get a competitive ongoing interest rate, and you won’t pay early redemption fees like other high-yield investments.
+You can get a competitive ongoing interest rate and won’t pay early redemption fees like other high-yield investments.

-Since interest rates are currently increasing, savings accounts may end up offering higher ongoing interest rates than locking in today’s rates for a long-term bond or CD.
+Since interest rates are currently increasing, savings accounts may offer higher ongoing interest rates than locking in today’s rates for a long-term bond or CD.

 Some of the best Savings Connect features include:

 - Earn 4.20% APY2 on your entire savings balance (as of March 16, 2023)

 - No account opening or ongoing monthly fees